DataCanvasIO/Hypernets/docs/source/experiment.rst

 CompeteExperiment
 --------------------------------

-CompeteExperiment is a implementation of experiment with many advanced features for tabular data, such as data cleaning, feature generation, feature selection, semi-supervised machine learning, two-stages searching etc.
+CompeteExperiment is an implementation of experiment with many advanced features for tabular data, such as data cleaning, feature generation, feature selection, semi-supervised machine learning, two-stages searching etc.

 .. image:: images/compete_experiment.png
    :height: 500